ogbigboss/how-i-got-my-netflix-show-cancelled/pt2/draft1.md

-# Part 2: Post Vouch, Pre LR
+# Part 2: Post Vouch, Pre LR -- Mid March to the start of May 2022

 ### Goals